Missouri vs Princeton Players to Watch - Second Round

 Top Players to Watch: Missouri vs. Princeton - Second Round

-The NCAA tournament at Golden 1 Center on Saturday features a second-round matchup that pits the Missouri Tigers against the Princeton Tigers at 6:10 PM ET.
-The Missouri Tigers' Kobe Brown and the Tigers' Tosan Evbuomwan are two players to watch in this game.
+Saturday's second-round NCAA tournament matchup between the Missouri Tigers and the Princeton Tigers at Golden 1 Center at 6:10 PM ET features the Missouri Tigers' Kobe Brown and the Tigers' Tosan Evbuomwan as players to watch.

-In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.
+In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!